Master of Science Degree in Strength and Human Performance

 - Submit a resume indicating education and complete work history

-*failure to provide documentation or test scores or to achieve the grade point average required by the end of the first semester may lead to suspension or dismissal from the University.
+Failure to provide all admissions documentation, test scores or to achieve the grade point average required by the end of the first semester may lead to suspension or dismissal from the University.
 All graduate students are required to complete foundational courses for the appropriate program through undergraduate or equivalent course work.
-Students who have not completed appropriate undergraduate courses will be required to take equivalent courses upon acceptance to the program.
+Students who have not completed relevant undergraduate courses will be required to take equivalent courses upon acceptance to the program.
 Pre-requisite courses must be completed with a “C” grade or higher.

-Students without a bachelor’s degree in Exercise Science, or related field, will be required to complete pre-requisite requirements prior to starting the Master of Science in Strength and Human Performance.
+Students without a bachelor’s degree in Exercise Science, or related field, will be required to complete pre-requisite requirements before starting the Master of Science in Strength and Human Performance.

 - Exercise Physiology + Lab